pabtomas/dotfiles/navy/SPEC.md

         - source
         - scope
 - **exemples**:
-    - Here an exemple of a Datasource object into the `datasources` list:
+    - Here an exemple of a Datasource object used into the `datasources` list:
     ```yaml
-    source: datasources/exemple.yaml
+    source: datasources/message.yaml
-    id: exemple
+    id: message
     scope: *
     ```
+    The `datasources/message.yaml` YAML file will be loaded as Datasource object.
+You can refer this Datasource as the `$message` variable into your GO templates.
+It will be visible into all your Requests & Commands.
-    - Here an exemple of what could be the YAML file used by the Datasource object shown above:
+    - Here an exemple of the YAML file content used by the Datasource object shown above:
     ```yaml
     ---
-    # datasources/exemple.yaml
+    # datasources/message.yaml

     sender: Alice
     receiver: Bob

     # You can use the other Datasources in your Datasource files (whatever the defined scope).
-    message: 'Hello {{ (ds "datasources/exemple.yaml").receiver }}, you received a message from {{ (ds "datasources/exemple.yaml").sender }}'
+    message: 'Hello {{ (ds "datasources/message.yaml").receiver }}, you received a message from {{ (ds "datasources/message.yaml").sender }}'

     # You can use the Datasource.id field (if you used it) to have more readable code
-    same_message: 'Hello {{ $exemple.receiver }}, you received a message from {{ $exemple.sender }}'
+    same_message: 'Hello {{ $message.receiver }}, you received a message from {{ $message.sender }}'

     # You can use the special CONTEXTVERSION/CONTEXTINFO Datasources in your Datasource files
     message2: 'Your Docker Engine is using the {{ $CONTEXTVERSION.ApiVersion }} version of the API and is already running {{ $CONTEXTINFO.Containers }} container(s) !'